atweiden/finn/doc/Syntax.md

     ```

 To differentiate Finn Sectional Code Blocks from [vim-journal]'s normal
-unnamed code blocks, exactly one horizontal whitespace must exist
+unnamed code blocks, exactly one horizontal whitespace must exist between
-between the Sectional Code Block Delimiter and the Sectional Code Block
+the Sectional Code Block Delimiter and the Sectional Code Block Name.
-Header Name.

 This is an invalid Sectional Code Block: